fryktoria/FR_RotaryEncoder/README.md

 2. Check the wiring of the rotary encoder.
 By default, the Arduino inputs are configured **without** pull-ups.
 If the module has pull-up resistors in pins A and B, you do not have to do anything.
-But if there are no pull-ups, you have to activate them yourself:
+But if there are no pull-ups, you have to set the manually using the internal MCU pull-ups:

       ```c++
       rencoder.enableInternalRotaryPullups();